keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

 Functors need only to obey these two laws.
-These laws assert that Functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
+These laws assert that functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
 Functors thus _compose functional effects_ and may be universally regarded as the _context of effects_.

 This means, ideally, that `map()` is the same regardless of context.

-## Building upon Functors
+## Building upon functors

-In this post I introduced Functors as an elementary abstraction which permit you to consume term `A` within some context `F[A]` via `map()`:
+In this post I introduced functors as an elementary abstraction which permit you to consume term `A` within some context `F[A]` via `map()`:

 :::{.numberLines .nowrap}
 ```scala